$A_{\beta}[E_{\beta}]$ in $^{37}$K decay: new physics with opposite $\beta$ helicity: Conclusions

 \section{Conclusions}

-We have used our $\beta$ asymmetry data from the decay of $^{37}$K to constrain new physics that depends on the $\beta$ energy, measuring the Fierz interference term from quark-lepton Lorentz scalar and vector couplings $b_F$ = 0.033 $\pm$ 0.084 (stat) $\pm$ 0.039 (syst).
-We provide constraints on a combination of Lorentz scalar and tensor lepton-quark couplings.
+We have used our $\beta$ asymmetry data from the decay of $^{37}$K to constrain new physics that depends on the $\beta$ energy, measuring the Fierz interference term $b$ = 0.033 $\pm$ 0.084 (stat) $\pm$ 0.039 (syst).
+We also provide constraints on an exclusion plot on a combination of Lorentz scalar and tensor lepton-quark couplings from our determination of $b$ and $A_\beta$ adding the measured $fT$ of $^{37}$K and its uncertainty~\cite{Shidling2014} (using the center value of $fT$ of $0^+ \rightarrow 0^+$ decays for the Fermi strength).
 Our present results using our laser-cooled atoms are dominated by a combination of statistics and solvable $\beta$ scattering, and we hope to improve our statistics-limited result by an order of magnitude to enable complementarity with experiments indicating possible existence of non-standard model physics.

 [1]{} [1]{#1}